libregis/GST101/docs/Lab1.md

 2. Let's add one of the ESRI shapefiles which is a file-based dataset.
 Click the Browse button.

 3. The *Open an OGR Supported Vector Layer* window opens.
 The window defaults to all files.
-From exploring the lab data in QGIS Browser, you know there are several shapefiles in the lab data folder.
+From exploring the `GST101\data\Lab1` in QGIS Browser, you know there are several shapefiles in the `GST101\data\Lab1` folder.
 Take a moment to see the other available options.
     Click the All files dropdown box and change to ESRI Shapefiles (shown in figure below).

     !!! note